Donald Trump Must Have Been Told Of Hacked Clinton Emails In Advance By George Papadopoulos, Experts Say

 The Russia-linked academic who told Papadopoulos about the emails, Joseph Mifsud, has since disappeared, and Mueller said in his own sentencing memo that Papadopoulos helped Mifsud avoid interrogation in the United States by lying to the FBI about his contacts with the professor, Inquisitr also reported.

-The memo filed in U.S. District Court in Washington D.C. by Papadopoulos’s lawyers denies that Papadopoulos hindered the Russia investigation — but admits that Papadopoulos told the Greek foreign minister about Russia’s then-secret Clinton “dirt” in May of 2016, still two months before the hackers posted the emails online and they became public knowledge.
+The memo filed in U.S. District Court in Washington D.C. by Papadopoulos’s lawyers denies that Papadopoulos hindered the Russia investigation, but admits that Papadopoulos told the Greek foreign minister about Russia’s then-secret Clinton “dirt” in May of 2016, which was still two months before the hackers posted the emails online and they became public knowledge.

 Papadopoulos is third from left in the below photo released by the Trump campaign of a foreign policy meeting on March 31, 2016.